citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/ticket-management.md

 ### Directing the ticket for service

-1. The **Ticket Managemen**t screen will be displayed.Locate the desired ticket, press on it and then click on the icon ![figure](images/management-13.png);
+1. The **Ticket Management** screen will be displayed.Locate the desired ticket, press on it and then click on the icon ![figure](images/management-13.png);

 2. The ticket registration screen will be displayed with the fields filled,